raygun101/MarkupKit/README.md

 This property represents the amount of spacing between successive subviews.
 For row views, this refers to the horizontal space between subelements; for column views, it refers to the vertical space between subviews.

-Subviews are always pinned along the box view's primary axis (horizontal for row views and vertical for column views).
+Subviews are always pinned along the view's primary axis (horizontal for row views and vertical for column views).
 This ensures that there is no ambiguity regarding a subview's placement and allows the auto layout system to correctly calculate the view's size and position.

 Spacer views can be used to align subviews within a row or column as needed.
 This is discussed in more detail later.